Designing Great Team Goals: Benefits, Key Steps, and Examples

 Credit: Fauxels/Pexels

-Follow these best practices to set excellent goals that your team can achieve.
+Let’s take a look at 8 best practices for setting excellent goals that your team can achieve.

 Align team goals with company objectives.
 All team goals should further the organization’s mission and vision.
 Start by reviewing the mission and vision.
 Then look at your company-level goals, as well as any department-level goals.
 Then, as a team, consider how you can best contribute to achieving them.

 Brainstorming goals as a team will bring more innovative ideas than one person could generate alone.
-This also boosts group cohesion and morale, as Gerard Assey says in Goal Setting for Success.
+This also boosts group cohesion and morale.
 Plus, it increases investment in achieving the goals.
 Despite these benefits, just 15% of organizations involve teams in goal-setting, says Gartner.
 This represents a missed opportunity that you can use to enhance engagement, motivation, and performance.

-As the leader, provide direction to open the brainstorming session.
-Discuss business strategy and how it applies to your team’s work, as Gartner urges.
-Managers who effectively provide this context can increase the percentage of high performers by 26%, they found.
+Leaders should always provide direction when brainstorming goals within a team.
+Discuss business strategy and how it applies to your team’s work.
+Managers who effectively provide this context can increase the percentage of high performers by 26%, Gartner found.

 Break goals into short-term, medium-term, and long-term priorities.
 Short-term goals are ones that you can accomplish in the quarter (or even within a month or two).
 They’re often the easiest to visualize, since they have very clear, actionable steps.
 Medium-term goals might be achieved within six months to a year.
 Long-term goals might be achieved over the course of a year, or even several years.

 Ensure goals are challenging yet attainable.
-All goals should be SMART goals (specific, measurable, achievable, relevant, and time-bound).
-This will ensure clear expectations and metrics for tracking outcomes.
+By implementing SMART goals (specific, measurable, achievable, relevant, and time-bound), you can define clear expectations and metrics for tracking outcomes.
 SMART goals use numbers to show the change you aim to make.
 They also specify a clear time frame in which you’ll achieve the goal.

 Make sure your SMART goals are also stretch goals.
 They should expand your abilities as a team and individuals.
 If you’re not tackling new challenges that feel daunting at times, you need to set more challenging goals.